 While the world has been going through a major technological transformation since the beginning of the millennium, the aged care sector has changed very little in that same time frame.
-With a rapidly ageing Australian population, there has never been a better time to reimagine aged care as we know it.
+With a rapidly aging population, there has never been a better time to reimagine aged care as we know it.
 Dr’s on Call is at the forefront of making this happen.
 Read our story below.

 Zoë Callister-Hakewill - general manager of Dr’s on Call

-Zoë Callister-Hakewill is the general manager of Dr’s on Call, a mobile medical service providing care to patients within the aged care sector.
-She is a dedicated, ambitious, and innovative leader who brings a breath of fresh air and a new perspective into a sector that is in a dire need of transformation.
+Zoë Callister-Hakewill is the general manager of Dr's on Call, a mobile medical service providing care to patients within the aged care sector.
+She is a dedicated, ambitious, and innovative leader who brings a breath of fresh air and a new perspective into a sector that is in dire need of transformation.
 “We must ameliorate the aged care norm.
 The lack of resources and capacity is currently impeding our ability to deliver equitable, adequate care, and is something that Dr’s on Call is striving to improve every day.”
 Says Zoë, who holds multiple undergraduate degrees in subjects such as medical science and psychology, as well as master’s degrees in public health and health law.
 Zoë's passion for equitable healthcare and innovation has led her to work in many fields, including neurological research, health law, and medical technology innovation, to name a few.
 This was the eye-opener to the emerging technology that has the capacity to challenge deficits in the healthcare industry, as well as its real-life applications.

 How it started